smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 resolved in under a second, which is a great improvement.
 Clearly, combat **training should be conducted in the form of quick combats**.

-But what good is a sub-second combat if restarting it takes 10+ of loading time?
+But what good is a sub-second combat if it takes 10+ seconds to restart?

 ##### Quick restarts